Prediction Markets

 Political polls are snapshots of the recent past.
 Polls have limited predictive power when conducted many days before an election.

-Prediction markets are also better than opinion polls because prediction markets respond to all factors relevant to an election.
+Prediction markets are better than opinion polls because prediction markets respond to all factors relevant to an election.
 While opinion polls try to anticipate the behavior of likely voters on election day, prediction markets consider voting practices and contingencies as well as voter intentions.
 Prediction markets can also reflect voter demographics and economic conditions.

 Well-designed prediction markets provide relevant, up-to-date information about investor expectations, responding to all events in the public sphere.
 If a candidate gives an especially good speech or convention events play well in the media, prediction market prices respond.
 If a candidate misspeaks or says something that reflects poorly on his or her character, that too can move prediction market prices.